dongzhuoer/homesite/content/post/2018/03-18-rstudio-marry-sogoupinyin.md

 Motivated by aboving result, I figured out that RStudio 1.1.142 use Qt 5.4.2.

-Finally, I built `libfcitxplatforminputcontextplugin.so` using Qt 5.4.2 and fixed the problem ^[put it inside `/usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/`].
+Finally, I built `libfcitxplatforminputcontextplugin.so` using Qt 5.4.2 and fixed the problem (put it inside `/usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/`).

 By the way, the Qt Maintenance Tool is really clumsy, you'd better uninstall & install if you want to add modules.